selfdefined/web-app/11ty/definitions/white-feminism.md

 - For a white woman to not be a white feminist, they must engage in actively dismantling their unearned privilege and fight their engrained nature.
 This usually involves learning how to become anti-racist, anti-ablelist, anti-transmisic, etc.

+- While it is not a white feminist's _fault_ that they were born into, indoctrinated with, and socialised to use white feminist tools, it is their _responsibility_ to examine and to unpack the harm they can intentional and unintentionally commit.
+Just like it's not minoritised women's fault that they were born into bodies that are harmed by white feminism.

 - White feminists can come in any gender, ability, race, orientation, nationality.
 White men benefit from supporting white feminism and white feminists, as it supports white supremacy.
 For Black/brown folks, the white feminism may take a form of internalised oppression and require a decolonialisation of self to understand.

 - Other forms of oppression do not negate this white privilege.
 So, a disabled white woman still is indoctrinated with the power of and benefits from white feminism and white privilege, at the harm of Black/brown disabled women.
 Same goes for size-privilege, etc.